Designing Your Stanford

 when is this course offered?

 This course is offered in the Autumn, Winter and Spring terms.
-During the Autumn term, the course is open to sophomores only.
-During Winter and Spring terms, both frosh and sophomores are eligible to enroll.
+Frosh and Sophomores are eligible to enroll.
+For Juniors and Seniors, check out ME 104B: Designing Your Life.

 WHAT ARE STUDENTS SAYING?